 - Provide technical support to all coaches both paid or volunteer.

 - Monthly coach meeting to discuss any issues, and encourage networking of ideas.

 - A mentorship program for younger and newly certified coaches through qualified and experienced technical staff.

 Plan of Action:

-- To have 3 OSA B level newly-licensed coaches 2017
+- To have 2 Canadian Children’s level newly-licensed coaches in 2019

-- To have 2 CSA B level newly-licensed coach in 2018
+- To have 2 Canadian Youth level newly-licensed coaches in 2019

-- To equip all new and current coaches at the Grassroots level with appropriate certificatation from OSA. (on going)
+- To equip all new and current coaches with appropriate certification from Ontario Soccer to align with LTPD (on going)